I7-Examples/When-in-Rome-2/docs/source.txt

 Every turn:
 	if game has begun and Sending is happening, follow the creature behavior rules;
-	change last location to location.
+	now last location is location.

 The creature behavior rules is a rulebook.